NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 First Things First: What's the Difference Between Social Commerce and eCommerce?

 While eCommerce entails the overall process of buying and selling goods online, social commerce involves selling products and services to consumers directly and solely through social media platforms like TikTok, Instagram, Twitter, Pinterest, Snapchat and Facebook.
+An online store is a fundamental aspect of traditional eCommerce, distinguishing it from social commerce, where transactions occur directly on social media platforms.
 93% of US executives say their businesses are moving eCommerce efforts to social media.
 As a marketing agency, you have to keep up with changes in online shopping behaviour and evolve your social commerce strategy to match new industry standards.

 On the plus side, unlike typical social media advertising and marketing, social commerce provides a seamless experience for digital shoppers who are perusing their favourite influencers’ feeds.